Premises Liability FAQ

 A: Social guests are sometimes able to recover from their hosts, depending on how their injuries happened.
 Homeowners must tell their guests about, or correct, any dangerous conditions that guests are unlikely to recognize.

-Q: Lawyers are expensive.
-How can I get free legal help?
+Q: I'm not ready to commit to a lawyer; where can I get free legal help?

 A: The cost of not getting a lawyer often is much higher.
-If you or a loved one has been injured on someone else's property, a potential legal claim may be worth pursuing.
-You will want to consult with an attorney well versed in premises liability and personal injury law.
-Consider having an experienced premises liability attorney do a free evaluation of your case here.
+If you or a loved one have been injured on someone else's property, you should consider having an experienced premises liability attorney evaluate your case at no charge.
+After the free initial consultation, you will have a better idea of your attorney needs.